 At the SCALE launch in spring 2016, municipal startup organisations from 11 cities across Europe committed their effort to the initiative of creating a startup city alliance, and more cities continue to join.
-By way of a community website, SCALE partners can exchange information about their startup ecosystems, which will then be made public on an open platform.
+By way of a community platform, SCALE partners can exchange information about their startup ecosystems, which will then be made public on the open portal.
 On the platform, startups will have access to the information they need to expand their businesses to another city.
-The SCALE partners will map out their respective startup ecosystems with the relevant contact details, funding opportunities, investment networks, accelerators, incubators and co-working spaces.
+The SCALE member cities will map out their respective startup ecosystems with the relevant contact details, funding opportunities, investment networks, accelerators, incubators and co-working spaces.
 SCALE partners will also direct their attention towards building mentor networks and setting up exchange programmes.
 These programmes entail European city-to-city exchanges, but they also offer exchanges from Europe to other continents.

 “For a startup, the first thing to do to really grow fast is to conquer other markets.
 The first market you want to enter is not America but your neighbouring countries”, says Bas Beekman, private lead of StartupAmsterdam.
 SCALE helps establish a transparent European startup ecosystem that enables startups to scale to the various countries in Europe and to unify Europe as one solid market.
 SCALE connects and fortifies the supportive structures that are already in place, bringing together European municipal governments, universities, corporates and startups.